 Today this technique still uses artisan made tools and materials but is being adapted to contemporary imagery by many contemporary print makers.
-A water based printmaking method, and therefore non-toxic, mokuhanga involves planning a usually a graphic image that employs colour.
-The design is transferred to one or more woodblocks, carved and printed, close registration transforming the idea through the ineffable charm of water pigments impressed into a strong, durable washi paper.
+Creating a mokuhanga print involves planning a graphic style image that usually employs colour.
+The design is transferred to one or more woodblocks, carved and printed.
+A notch registration system (kento) transforms the original sketch to a beautiful print through the ineffable charm of water colour pigments impressed into a strong, durable washi paper.